SamuelAl/lca-SWENG/lca-java/README.md

 docker pull samalarco/bazel
 ```

 In order to run the testing environment, first run the above docker image.
-We mount our work directory to have access to the our Java source files.
+We mount our work directory to have access to our Java source files.

 ```console
 docker run --rm -it -v $PWD/:/usr/src/app samalarco/bazel